-On cold winter days, there’s only one thing you want to eat: something warm, comforting and, if possible, rich in flavor.
-Ramen is that dish, and Brussels is full of places where you can enjoy it.
-Originally from Japan, it’s a specialty made from noodles served in a savory broth, topped with a variety of garnishes such as melting pork, marinated eggs or crunchy vegetables.
-Each region and chef adds their own unique touch, transforming this dish into a gastronomic experience not to be missed.
-Bruxelles Secrète reveals 9 addresses where you’ll find the best ramen in town!
+The days are getting colder, and that makes you crave just one thing: a hot, comforting dish that’s, if possible, rich in flavor.
+Ramen is exactly what you need, and Brussels is full of places to enjoy it.
+Originating in Japan, it is a specialty consisting of noodles served in a flavorful broth, topped with various garnishes such as tender pork, marinated eggs, or crisp vegetables.
+Each region and each chef adds their own unique touch, transforming this dish into an unmissable culinary experience.
+Bruxelles Secrète reveals 9 spots where you’ll find the best ramen in town!

 Kokuban

-Kokuban is an ode to authentic Japanese cuisine, offering a complete and unpretentious culinary experience.
-Start with shareable otsumami, such as edamame or gyozas, before savoring their extra-tasty broth ramen.
-With two locations in Brussels and a minimalist atmosphere, this is the perfect place for a relaxed meal where every dish, from delicate starters to desserts like black sesame ice cream, invites you to travel.
+Kokuban is an ode to authentic Japanese cuisine, offering a complete and unpretentious dining experience.
+Start with otsumami to share, such as edamame or gyozas, before savoring their ramen with extra-flavorful broths.
+With two locations in Brussels and a minimalist atmosphere, it’s the perfect spot for a relaxed meal where every dish—from delicate appetizers to desserts like black sesame ice cream— invites you on a culinary journey.

 Mendo

-Mendo, a little nugget nestled in the heart of Ixelles, embodies the perfect blend of tradition and modernity in the art of ramen.
-Their menu features unique creations such as Kurogoma Ramen, a combination of Iberian pork and black sesame, as well as classics like Shio Ramen.
-In this warm, intimate setting, each bowl is prepared with meticulous care, reflecting the name Mendo, which means “dedication” in Japanese.
-Add their handmade gyozas or a green tea ice cream to finish, and you’ve got an authentically Japanese experience to savor without moderation.
+Mendo, a hidden gem nestled in the heart of Ixelles, embodies the perfect blend of tradition and modernity in the art of ramen.
+Their menu features unique creations like the Kurogoma Ramen, combining Iberian pork and black sesame, while also offering classics such as the Shio Ramen.
+In this intimate and welcoming setting, each bowl is prepared with meticulous care, reflecting the name Mendo, which means “devotion” in Japanese.
+Add their handmade gyozas or a green tea ice cream to finish, and you’ll enjoy an authentically Japanese experience to savor without restraint.

 Menma

-Menma, founded in 2014, is a must for ramen lovers in Brussels.
-With three locations in Ixelles, Place Sainte-Catherine and Place Jourdan, Menma offers an authentic homemade ramen experience, offering a variety of broths, including creamy pork, chicken and vegetarian alternatives.
-The lively atmosphere is reminiscent of traditional Japanese ramen-ya, making every visit a culinary journey to the land of the rising sun.
+Menma, founded in 2014, is a must-visit for ramen lovers in Brussels.
+With three locations in Ixelles, Place Sainte-Catherine, and Place Jourdan, Menma offers an authentic homemade ramen experience, featuring a variety of broths, including creamy pork and chicken options as well as vegetarian alternatives.
+The lively atmosphere evokes traditional Japanese ramen-ya, making every visit a true culinary journey to the Land of the Rising Sun.

 Yamato

 Yamato, founded in 1987, is one of the first ramen restaurants in Brussels.
-Located in the heart of the Saint-Boniface district and with a second address near the Grand-Place, Yamato offers artisanal noodles served in tasty chicken, pork and vegetable broths.
-Customers can also sit around the central counter to watch the preparation of dishes such as miso ramen or katsu.
+Located in the heart of the Saint-Boniface neighborhood and with a second location near the Grand-Place, Yamato offers artisanal noodles served in flavorful broths made from chicken, pork, and vegetables.
+Customers can also sit at the central counter to watch the preparation of dishes such as miso ramen or katsu.
 Yum!

 Takumi

-Takumi, with several locations in Brussels, is renowned for its authentic ramen to suit all palates.
-Their varied menu offers options such as Teriyaki Miso Ramen and Teriyaki Wantan Shoyu Ramen, as well as tasty vegetarian and vegan alternatives.
-Fans of Japanese cuisine will also appreciate side dishes such as gyozas and karaage.
+Takumi, with several locations in Brussels, is renowned for its authentic ramen suited to every palate.
+Their varied menu offers options such as Teriyaki Miso Ramen and Teriyaki Wantan Shoyu Ramen, as well as delicious vegetarian and vegan alternatives.
+Fans of Japanese cuisine will also enjoy side dishes like gyoza and karaage.

 Koku Ramen

 Koku Ramen is the first restaurant in Belgium to offer Iekei-style ramen.
-This Japanese specialty is renowned for its deep, rich flavors.
-Their varied menu includes options such as Iekei Tonkotsu Shoyu, Spicy Tonkotsu Miso and Koku Miso Veggie.
-All prepared with homemade noodles and broths.
-You can also enjoy crispy golden gyozas, served straight from the pan to your plate!
-The warm atmosphere and attention to detail make Koku Ramen a must on this list.
+This Japanese specialty is renowned for its rich, deep flavors.
+Their varied menu includes options such as Iekei Tonkotsu Shoyu, Spicy Tonkotsu Miso, and Koku Miso Veggie.
+All are prepared with noodles and broths made entirely in-house.
+You can also enjoy golden, crispy gyoza, served straight from the pan to your plate!
+The warm atmosphere and attention to detail make Koku Ramen a must-visit on this list.

 Umamido

-Umamido, founded by Guy Quirynen in 2013, was born out of his passion for Japanese cuisine discovered during a stay in Kyoto.
-With five locations in Brussels, the brand stands out for its homemade broths.
-They are made from ethically sourced ingredients, such as free-range eggs from Heidi Popelier in Belgium and artisanal noodles from Sun Noodle.
-The varied menu offers ramen such as Tan Tan Men, as well as seasonal specialties.
-So you can return regularly to taste the chef’s new nuggets!
+Umamido, founded by Guy Quirynen in 2013, was born out of his passion for Japanese cuisine, which he discovered during a stay in Kyoto.
+With five locations in Brussels, the restaurant stands out for its homemade broths.
+They are made fromethically sourced ingredients.
+Eggs from free-range chickens raised by Heidi Popelier in Belgium and artisanal noodles from Sun Noodle.
+The varied menu features ramen dishes like Tan Tan Men as well as seasonal specialties.
+So you can return regularly to sample the chef’s latest creations!

 Ramen Nobu

 Ramen Nobu was founded in 2020 by chef Nobutomo Ishii.
-It is located in the heart of the Stockel district, in Woluwe-Saint-Pierre, inside the Tagawa Japanese supermarket.
-The small wooden counter, with its high chairs and laminated menu, evokes the atmosphere of traditional Japanese canteens.
-Their specialty, miso ramen, is an umami-rich broth accompanied by savory noodles, tender slices of chashu pork, pickled eggs and crunchy vegetables.
-Their menu evolves with the seasons, offering dishes like spicy miso ramen and shoyu ramen.
+It is located in the heart of the Stockel neighborhood, in Woluwe-Saint-Pierre, inside the Japanese supermarket Tagawa.
+This small wooden counter, with its high stools and laminated menu, evokes the atmosphere of traditional Japanese canteens.
+Their specialty, miso ramen, features a broth rich in umami, served with flavorful noodles, tender slices of chashu pork, marinated eggs, and crisp vegetables.
+Their menu changes with the seasons, offering dishes like spicy miso ramen and shoyu ramen.
 A true delight.